http4k/www/src/website/content/commercial-terms.md

 6.4 Non-Renewal

-6.4.1 Either party may terminate the subscription by providing written notice prior to the renewal date.
+6.4.1 Either party may elect not to renew the subscription by providing written notice no less than forty-five (45) days prior to the renewal date.

 6.4.2 Upon non-renewal:
 - Access to Licensed Materials and Private Resources will be revoked
 - Maintenance and support services will cease

+6.4.3 For the avoidance of doubt, where a subscription has been purchased for a committed multi-year term, that subscription may not be terminated for convenience during the committed term, and may be ended only in accordance with Section 6.4.1 at the conclusion of that term or under Sections 6.7 or 6.8.

 6.5 Dispute Resolution
 Any disputes related to renewals or pricing shall be resolved through good-faith negotiation in accordance with the dispute resolution provisions in Section 13 of this Agreement.